Prasang-Motwani/pwn.college_prasang/Hello Hackers.md

 ### Notes

-In this challenge I learnt that the shell saves the previous commands that we invoked or typed in the past We can navigate through them using the up/down arrow keys This is helpful as if we have to repeat some commands in a program then we can just access the old one in our history using up and down keys
+In this challenge I learnt that the shell saves the previous commands that we invoked or typed in the past<br>
+We can navigate through them using the up/down arrow keys<br>
+This is helpful as if we have to repeat some commands in a program then we can just access the old one in our history using up and down keys<br>
-This will save us alot of time
+This will save us alot of time<br>